jgbishop/django-queryinspect/README.md

         'traceback_roots_exclude': [],
     }

-## Traceback roots
+#### Traceback roots

-Complete tracebacks of an entire request are usually huge, but only a few entries in the traceback are of the interest (usually only the few that represent the code you're working on).
+Complete tracebacks of an entire request are usually huge, but only a few entries in the traceback are of any interest (usually only the few that represent the code you're working on).
 To include only those entries of interest in the traceback, you can set `traceback_roots` in the `QUERY_INSPECT_CONFIG` dictionary to a list of paths.
 If the path for a code